IMI-ConcePTION/CountPersonTime/README.md

 # CountPersonTime
-Calculation of persontime prior to events
+Calculation of persontime prior to events.

 # Context